jsoung/i4g/docs/architecture.md

 ## Executive Summary

 **i4g** is a cloud-native, AI-powered platform that helps scam users document fraud and generate law enforcement reports.
 The system uses a **privacy-by-design** architecture where personally identifiable information (PII) is tokenized immediately upon upload and stored separately from case data.

+The analyst experience now runs through a **Next.js console** deployed on Cloud Run, replacing the original Streamlit proof-of-concept.
+This console talks to the FastAPI services through server-side proxy routes, ensuring the privacy guarantees described below remain intact.

 **Key Design Principles**:
 1. **Zero Trust**: No analyst ever sees raw PII